U4D: Uncertainty-Aware 4D World Modeling from LiDAR Sequences¶

 Overall Architecture¶

-- Stage 1: Uncertainty region modeling — A pre-trained LiDAR segmentation model (RangeNet++) estimates per-point uncertainty maps (Shannon entropy).
-The top-K high-entropy points form a sparse uncertainty point cloud, which is converted to range-view representation and reconstructed by an unconditional diffusion model.
+- Stage 1: Uncertainty Region Modeling — A pre-trained LiDAR segmentation model (RangeNet++) is used to estimate point-wise uncertainty maps (Shannon entropy).
+Top-K high-entropy points are selected to form a sparse uncertainty point cloud.
+After converting to range-view representation, an unconditional diffusion model reconstructs high-fidelity uncertainty regions.

-- Stage 2: Uncertainty-conditioned completion — The uncertainty regions generated in Stage 1 serve as conditional inputs to a conditional diffusion model that completes the full LiDAR frame, ensuring global structural consistency.
+- Stage 2: Uncertainty-Conditioned Completion — Using the uncertainty regions generated in the first stage as conditional input, a conditional diffusion model completes the full LiDAR frames, ensuring global structural consistency.

-- Both stages share a unified latent scene representation, allowing global context to back-refine local uncertainty regions.
+- The two stages share a unified latent scene representation, allowing global context information to refine local uncertainties.

 Key Designs¶